LuDaWhi/Supermarket-Customer-Analysis/README.md

 # 🛒 Analysing Customer Purchasing Behaviour for a Global Supermarket
-Exploratory data analysis project using Excel, Tableau, and SQL to clean and prepare data, then analyse and visualise insights into customer demographics, bestselling products, and advertising effectiveness.
+Exploratory data analysis project using Excel, Tableau, and SQL to clean, prepare, analyse, and visualise insights into customer demographics, bestselling products, and advertising effectiveness.

 ---